The Hartford Insurance Group, Inc. research snapshot

 HIG AI Stock Analysis

-HIG AI stock analysis currently reads The Hartford as a disciplined property and casualty, employee benefits, and asset management insurer with strong underwriting returns, active buybacks, and a valuation that already reflects much of the quality improvement.
-At the July 8, 2026 data cutoff, HIG traded near $139.64 with an independently verified market capitalization of about $38.28 billion.
+HIG AI stock analysis currently reads The Hartford as a disciplined property and casualty, employee benefits, and asset management insurer with strong underwriting returns, a record capital-return plan, and a valuation that already reflects much of the quality improvement.
+At the August 2, 2026 data cutoff, HIG traded near $141.91 with an independently verified market capitalization of about $38.44 billion after a Q2 2026 earnings beat and the announced sale of Hartford Funds to Wellington.
 This page uses scenarios, technical levels, and source-backed facts.
 It is informational research, not investment advice.

 Current price